-Tuberculosis is an infectious disease caused by tiny germs called Mycobacterium tuberculosis that are invisible to the naked eye and usually find refuge in the lungs.
-It is a serious disease but one that can be cured.
+Tuberculosis is an infectious disease caused by a microbe called Mycobacterium tuberculosis, which is invisible to the naked eye and usually found in the lungs.

-- Nothing will happen if a person spends only a short time in the same room with a person who is contagious with active TB.
+- Nothing will happen if the person only spends a short time in the same room with a contagious person with active TB;

-- Active TB may develop and after a certain period of time a person becomes sick, coughs persistently and eventually becomes contagious.
-He or she will need medical treatment immediately.
+- Active TB can develop and, after a certain time, the person becomes sick, develops a persistent cough and then becomes contagious.
+He or she will need immediate medical treatment;

-- Or a person may get what is called “sleeping TB.”
-Sleeping TB quietly settles in the lungs where it can remain “asleep” throughout a person’s life without them ever knowing it.
-It does not make that person sick and the TB germ cannot be spread to others.
-A strong immune system creates a shell around the germs and prevents them from spreading.
-They are safely trapped in the lungs.
-But be aware!
-The disease can develop at any time especially during the first two years after being infected.
-If left untreated, about 1 in 10 persons with sleeping TB will develop active TB in their lifetime.
-That is why sleeping TB should be treated and eliminated from the body.
-But the treatment must be followed faithfully for it to work.
+- A person can also be infected with what is called latent (or sleeping) TB.
+Latent TB is confined to the lungs where it can remain inactive for the person’s entire life without manifesting itself.
+It does not make the person sick and is not spread to others.
+An efficient immune system creates a barrier around the microbes and prevents them from spreading.
+They are therefore safely confined to the lungs.
+But be careful!
+The disease can evolve at any time, especially during the first two years after infection.
+Without treatment, about 1 in 10 persons infected with latent TB will develop active TB during his or her lifetime.
+That is why latent TB must be treated and eliminated from the organism.
+Treatment must be followed rigorously in order to be effective.